-Administrative record-keeping related to Departmental Honors projects, including collection of proposals and progress reports, is done by the Honors College Office.
-Policies and procedures governing Departmental Honors are outlined in the DHON Manual.
+Administrative record-keeping related to Departmental Honors is managed by the Honors College.
+Policies and procedures governing Departmental Honors are outlined in the Departmental Honors Manual.